New Jersey Domestic Violence Lawyer for Individuals Facing Kidnapping Charges

 In both cases, kidnapping is a first-degree indictable offense unless the perpetrator, “releases the victim unharmed and in a safe place prior to apprehension.”
 In this case, kidnapping is a second-degree offense.
 But, with even second-degree kidnapping offenses carrying a minimum prison sentence of five years and up to a $150,000 fine (plus the additional penalties for domestic violence under the PDVA), all domestic kidnapping charges have the potential to lead to life-changing consequences.

-Speak With Hackensack Domestic Violence Lawyer Scott Gorman
+Speak With New Jersey Domestic Violence Lawyer Scott Gorman

 If you are facing domestic violence kidnapping charges in New Jersey, you need to seek experienced legal representation immediately.
 To discuss your case with attorney Scott Gorman in confidence, please call (201) 489-9199 or inquire online now.